nuwave/lighthouse/docs/master/guides/custom-directives.md

 In such a case, you want to have the `combinesMultipleArguments` method returned `true` to gather all the values of all the same directives.

 ### Evaluation Order

-Argument directives are evaluated by their written order.
+Argument directives are evaluated in the order that they are defined in the schema.

-Considering the following example.

 ```graphql
 type Mutation {